PerchunPak/nixpkgs-updaters-library/docs/usage/quick-start.md

     a [GitHub discussion](https://github.com/PerchunPak/nixpkgs-updaters-library/discussions))

     Though those shenanigans are very useful: with them, every single step in the library is strongly typed.
-But do note, that **everything you put into models gets automatically validated**.
+Also, do note: **everything you put into models gets automatically validated**.

     If you want to type-check your script, I recommend using